-9. Coverage.
+9. Coverage

-(a) This policy insures the approved revenue that you earn or expect to earn from all commodities that you produce or purchase for resale during the insurance period and in which you have an insurable interest.

-- (b) We must determine the commodity count for your farm according to section 19.
-This count will be used to determine eligibility for WFRP, coverage level eligibility, and to calculate your diversification discount. - (c) You must choose one coverage level as shown in the actuarial documents for the policy year (Catastrophic risk protection is not available under this policy).
+- (a) This policy insures the approved revenue that you earn or expect to earn from all commodities that you produce or purchase for resale during the insurance period and in which you have an insurable interest. - (b) We must determine the commodity count for your farm according to section 19.
+This count will be used to determine your eligibility for WFRP, your subsidy amount, and to calculate your diversification discount. - (c) You must choose one coverage level as shown in the actuarial documents for the policy year